Our team

 • Pierre Tufféry, Director of Research at INSERM, leads the Computational Modeling of Protein-Ligand Interactions team in the Functional and Adaptive Biology unit (BFA).
 His research focuses on protein-peptide interactions and peptide design.
 He is also the founder of the RPBS platform, which he directed from 2004 to 2021.

-Scientific Committee
+Technical Committee

 • Magali Hennion (Université Paris Cité), CNRS research engineer and head of the BiBs platform, supports bioinformatics and biostatistics for the Epigenetics and Cell Fate unit.
 She specializes in high-throughput sequencing data analysis and develops tools to ensure reproducible and accessible analyses.